mdreece/Quick-HDRI-Controls/README.md

 ![image](https://github.com/user-attachments/assets/582a0099-5be8-4f99-bc92-d6df699a9751)

-2. Click on 'Check for Updates'
+2. Click on 'Check Now'
  - If there are updates a message will prompt to update

 ![image](https://github.com/user-attachments/assets/a8a72360-8fe5-4050-adcf-4b694849611f)